Music therapy

 Background and prevalence

-The exact prevalence of the use of music therapy for people with cancer is unknown.
-It is thought that music therapy is a desired service for cancer patients during hospitalisation (Y-Ching 2017).
+The exact prevalence of the use of music interventions for people with cancer is unknown.
+It is thought that music interventions are a desired service for cancer patients during hospitalisation.
+Music listening interventions are recommended in guidelines from the Society for Integrative Oncology and the American Society of Clinical Oncology (Kiernan 2023).

 Alleged indications